Man dies under mysterious circumstances

-State Times News UDHAMPUR: A man died under mysterious circumstances at Udhampur on Friday.
-As per the details, Nitu, son of Baldev Raj, resident of Bari Brahmana, who had come to Rehamble to visit his relatives was found unconscious in a room.
-The relatives of Nitu brought him to hospital where doctors declared him dead.
-Police has taken cognizance in the matter and started investigation.
+STATE TIMES NEWS JAMMU: A man died under mysterious circumstances at Narwal on Thursday.
+As per the details, locals on seeing a man lying unconscious near Fruit Mandi, Narwal informed the police.
+The police shifted him to hospital where doctors declared him as brought dead.
+The deceased has been identified as Safeer Ahmed, son of Ghulam Din, resident of Lassana, Surankote.
+Police has registered a case and started investigation.

 Your email address will not be published.
 Required fields are marked *